 North Korea's behavior is deeply embarrassing to the Chinese government.
 That China continues to extend vital diplomatic and material support to its unhinged neighbor-including by repatriating those refugees who manage to escape across the border-is hardly consonant with China's ambitions to be seen as a responsible global power.
 Moreover, North Korea's belligerence is having ripple effects that are profoundly contrary to China's strategic interests.
 The threat from North Korea could strengthen conservative governments in both Japan and South Korea, as well as reinforce both countries' alliances with the US.
-Lastly, if the threat from North Korea spurs Japan to abandon aspects of its pacifist constitution-or even to develop nuclear weapons-this would be a steep price to pay for preserving Chinese influence over half of the Korean peninsula.17
+Lastly, if the threat from North Korea spurs Japan to abandon aspects of its pacifist constitution-or even to develop nuclear weapons-this would be a steep price to pay for preserving Chinese influence over half of the Korean peninsula.
+19

 Pyongyang perceives its nuclear weapon and potential ballistic missile programs as a means to achieve two national goals: to gain stature in the world and to develop a credible deterrent against hostile military action.
+The DPRK sees itself as surrounded by nuclear powers-either by countries that are nuclear powers themselves (China and Russia) or countries that are under the U.S. nuclear umbrella (South Korea and Japan).
 Without the DPRK nuclear program, North Korea would be a humanitarian aid "basket case" and a reclusive society that would be hard pressed to draw more world notice than countries such as Laos or Mongolia.
 Instead, North Korea is high on the world's security agenda, Pyongyang has become adept at using this attention to extract economic assistance and has used actions by other countries (such as sanctions or U.S. military exercises in the region) as propaganda tools to fuel nationalism and strengthen its regime.
 North Korea's leaders seem to be in a policy dilemma.
 They have pushed to become a nuclear power despite warnings not to do so even from China, their major ally.
-Yet North Korea's nuclear weapon development has become a rallying point for national pride and what they see as a military deterrent.
-Yet a January 2008 joint newspaper editorial by the Communist Party, military, and youth militia stated that "at present, no other task is more urgent or more important than solving the people's food problem and eating problem."
-Pyongyang currently faces the archetypical economic trade-off between "guns and butter," but in their case the question is whether to retain the "guns" (nuclear weapons) or give them up in order to obtain "butter" (food imports).
+Yet North Korea's nuclear weapon development has become a rallying point for national pride.
+Yet a January 2008 joint newspaper editorial by the Communist Party, military, and youth militia stated that "at present, no other task is more urgent or more important than solving the people's food problem and eating problem."20 Pyongyang currently faces the archetypical economic trade-off between "guns and butter," but in their case the question is whether to retain the "guns" (nuclear weapons) or give them up in order to obtain "butter" (food imports).
 Apparently Pyongyang feels it can accomplish both goals, since it has designated 2012 to both become a nuclear and space power and to join the club of economic tigers of Asia.